 10. Trust the professionals

 With the right expertise, skills and advice, you can ensure that your building is well-maintained all year round.
-We offer Home Assist with all our Home Contents Insurance policies, which gives you access to a nationwide network of experts for your home emergencies.
+We offer Home Assist with all our Home Insurance policies, which gives you access to a nationwide network of experts for your home emergencies.

 Building repairs can be costly.
 It is important to find professionals to assist because one small mistake can affect other parts of the building.
 This is something that every homeowner should invest in at least twice a year, or every season, if possible.